jamesheald/COIN/README.md

 ## License

-The COIN model is released under the terms of the GNU General Public License v3.0.
+COIN is released under the terms of the GNU General Public License v3.0.